stackhpc/ansible-slurm-appliance/README.md

 - Slurm accounting using a MySQL database.
 - Monitoring integrated with Slurm jobs using Prometheus, ElasticSearch and Grafana.
 - A web-based portal from [OpenOndemand](https://openondemand.org/).
-- Production-ready default Slurm configurations for access and memory.
+- Production-ready default Slurm configurations for access and memory limits.
 - [Packer](https://developer.hashicorp.com/packer)-based image build configurations for node images.

-The repository is expected to be forked for a specific HPC site but can contain multiple environments for e.g. development, staging and production clusters based off a single configuration.
+The repository is expected to be forked for a specific HPC site but can contain multiple environments for e.g. development, staging and production clusters sharing a common configuration.
 It has been designed to be modular and extensible, so if you add features for your HPC site please feel free to submit PRs back upstream to us!

-While it is tested on OpenStack it would work on any cloud with appropriate OpenTofu configuration files.
+While it is tested on OpenStack it should work on any cloud with appropriate OpenTofu configuration files.

 ## Demonstration Deployment